A new method for flow-based network intrusion detection using the inverse Potts model: Related Work

 \section{Related Work}

-In this section, we briefly review the state-of-the-art in flow-based network intrusion detection.
-We show some early work in the field, as well as recent advances.
-In the end, some previous work on CIDDS-001, CICIDS17, and CICDDoS19 datasets are shown.
+In this section, we first briefly review the state-of-the-art in flow-based network intrusion detection systems.
+In the following, some previous work on CIDDS-001, CICIDS17, and CICDDoS19 are shown to highlight their relevance as up-to-date datasets to be used in our experiments.
+Finally, some challenges of \ac{ML}-based traffic classification are regarded, such as the difficulty in obtaining sufficient labeled data, the non-interpretability of models, and the difficulty in adapting to different domains (data distributions).

-Several \ac{ML}-based flow classifiers have been explored over the last 15 years for network intrusion detection.
-There are recent comprehensive surveys, in which ML-based classifiers used in this context are reviewed~\cite{Umer2017, vinayakumar2017evaluating, khan2020performance, mahfouz2020comparative}.
-Within the algorithms evaluated in these surveys, \ac{RF} performs especially well, and has been applied in most of the recently proposed \ac{NIDS} \cite{tan2019wireless, kazemitabar2019novel, bhavani2020network}.
-In this work, we deploy most of the \ac{ML}-classifiers covered in recent surveys to serve as baselines against which we compare our classifier.

-Flow-based intrusion detection has also been explored in modern contexts, \ie \ac{IoT} networks \cite{moustafa2018ensemble, tama2017attack} and cloud environments \cite{idhammad2018distributed, idhammad2018detection}.
-The proposed solutions for intrusion detection in \ac{IoT} and cloud environments achieved satisfactory classification accuracy and feasible running times.
-However, their domain adaptation capability is still a matter of investigation.
-Most of the proposed solutions from literature assume that there will be available training sets to be used in all contexts, which is not necessarily true.
-In this regard, we propose a flow-classifier solution that is adaptable to different domains without retraining.

-Since malicious data is frequently changing its characteristic when new attack types arise, domain adaptation becomes a major issue to intrusion detection.
-Bartos \textit{et al.} \cite{bartos2016optimized} and Li \textit{et al.} \cite{li2019dart} proposed similar approaches to cope with domain change by applying data transformation to reduce differences in data features across domains.
-Here, we propose a classifier which is intrinsically adaptable to different domains, since its leaning phase is based solely on benign data.
-Hence, there is no need to transform data to adapt data features, making our approach simpler and more straightforward.